 Gold in 2008Gold is often a good hedge during recessions and related bear markets.
 While there are individual gold stocks, there are also gold ETFs.
 For example, the gold ETF, IAU for iShares COMEX Gold Trust, had a return of 5.42% in 2008.

 Global Bonds in 2008 and 2002As long as we’re looking at ETFs and stocks that went up in 2008, I’d be remiss if I didn’t at least mention what global bonds did in the past 2 bear markets.
 Interestingly, in both 2008 and 2002, global bond indexes went up brilliantly in addition to Treasury bonds.
 ETFs exist to represent global bond indexes, too.
 In comparison to stocks, in 2002, the Russell 1000 large cap growth stock index had a return of -27.88%.
 JPMorgan Global Government Bond unhedged index returned 19.37% that same year.
 Then in 2008, the Russell 1000 large cap growth stock index had a return of -38.44% while the JPMorgan Global Government Bond Index (unhedged) returned 12.00% that same year.
 Having shared this, and while not claiming to be an expert on global bond markets, I’ll say that global bonds seem to be in a different situation that they were in 2002 and 2008.
 As always, research carefully before making any investments, as nothing here is meant to be personal financial advice.
 Read my related post How Will a Stock market Crash Affect You?

 Summary for Stocks That Rose in 2008The stocks that went up in 2008 fit three major categories:

 - Consumer staples or mandatory products and services

 - Companies that strategically increased shareholder value

-Disclaimer: Nothing on this website is meant to be taken as personal financial advice.
-You are responsible for your investing.
+The information on this website is for education only and is not to be construed as personal financial advice.